Effective Date: August 2026

 4. Third-Party Services

 Audio Hero does not use analytics platforms, advertising networks, or user tracking of any kind.
-There is no Audio Hero server collecting your activity.
+The Audio Hero website receives only bug reports that users explicitly submit for support.

 The third-party services listed in Section 2.2 (and the PC-streamed web players in Section 2.4) are contacted directly from your PC, only when you use the feature they power.
 Each of those services has its own privacy policy that governs what they do with the requests they receive: